Updating cost data for campaigns

 However, rather than putting a single total cost, we can segment the cost further based on data from the traffic source.

-For Facebook for example, we would ideally segment all costs at the ad level.
+For Google Ads for example, we would ideally segment all costs at the ad level.

 For other sources we might want to segment at the creative level, or the site ID level, or perhaps the combo of both!